 Note: The assessment will ask for the last four digits of your Social Security number.
 If you do not have a Social Security number issued by the US Government, you can just use the last four digits of your DTS Student ID.

-That means the TBTK is not a test of how much you know now, but of how much your change through your time at DTS.
+That means the TBTK is not a test of how much you know now, but of how much your biblical and theological knowledge increases throughout your time at DTS.
 DTS does not look at your individual score, it only compares aggregate data on incoming and graduating classes.

 This test is a closed Bible, closed book assessment that is to be taken by yourself without any help.